 6 Strategies to Prepare Your Brand for the Future of Ecommerce

 The online retail industry is constantly evolving.
 With the growth of omnichannel retail and marketing, this evolution is blurring the lines between digitally-native and traditional retail.
-This is especially true for direct-to-consumer businesses, which have seen massive shifts in what success looks like for these brands.
+This is especially true for DTC subscription brands, which have seen massive shifts in what success looks like for these businesses.

 Customers are presented with more practical, applicable features to create smoother shopping journeys, and as a result, they are buying more.
 It is estimated that there will be close to 2 billion digital buyers by the end of 2019.
 There are guaranteed customers out there, and the competition for them remains just as fierce.
 There are an estimated 12 to 24 million active e-commerce stores, and that list continues to grow each day.